Abstract

 Face movement videography

-Videos from one side of the mouse face were recorded with an IR sensitive camera equipped with a CMOS OV2710 sensor, IR LEDs for illumination, a 25mm M12 objective (ELP, USBFHD05MT-KL36IR), using a sampling rate of 30 fps at 720p resolution.
+Videos from one side of the mouse face, ipsilateral to the imaged IC, were recorded with an IR sensitive camera equipped with a CMOS OV2710 sensor, IR LEDs for illumination, a 25mm M12 objective (ELP, USBFHD05MT-KL36IR), using a sampling rate of 30 fps at 720p resolution.
 Video acquisition was synchronized to the microscope acquisition start.
-Video image analysis was performed using FIJI (Schindelin et al., 2012) and custom MATLAB scripts.
+Video image analysis based on intensity change between successive frames was performed following a similar approach as described by Wong and Borst (2019) using FIJI (Schindelin et al., 2012) and custom MATLAB scripts.
 For correlations between face movements and imaged neuronal activity, the Pearson correlation coefficient was used.

 Statistical analyses